USEPA/TADAShiny/README.md

 compile and evaluate Water Quality Portal (WQP) data for samples collected from surface water monitoring sites on streams and lakes.

+In 2012, the WQP was deployed by the U.S. Geological Survey (USGS), the U.S. Environmental Protection Agency (USEPA), and the National Water Quality Monitoring Council to combine and serve water-quality data from numerous sources in a standardized format.
+The WQP holds over 420 million water quality sample results from over 1000 federal, state, tribal and other partners, and is the nation's largest source for single point of access for water-quality data.
+Participating organizations submit their data to the WQP using the EPA's Water Quality Exchange (WQX), a framework designed to map their data holdings to a common data structure.

+TADAShiny (Module 1: Data Discovery and Cleaning) retrieves data from the WQP, and runs it through a series of data wrangling, cleaning, and quality control checks.
+Features include flagging invalid results and metadata using validation reference tables, harmonization of synonyms, result and depth unit conversions, censored data substitutions, dataset filtering, and data visualizations.
+Users will be able to review and download summary information about their dataset, along with a data file and that is ready for additional manual review and use in subsequent analyses.
+Users make all decisions using the app to flag data for removal or keep data depending on its quality and relevance for their analysis.

 ## Installation

 You can install the development version of TADAShiny from